A hand holds a jet black Kintsugi tea bowl Orion showcasing gold lines and blue glass in a wabi-sabi pottery style.

-Instead of discarding broken objects, Kintsugi is a traditional Japanese technique that brings them back to life more beautifully than before through restoration.
+Instead of discarding broken objects, Kintsugi is a traditional technique that restores broken objects giving them a new life instead of discarding them.
 It involves mending broken ceramics with lacquer mixed with gold, silver, or other precious metals.
 Kintsugi has been passed down alongside Japan's tea ceremony culture and the concept of "wabi-sabi."
 In recent years, it has gained attention beyond its technical aspects as a repair method.
 It's now recognized as an art form symbolizing Japanese aesthetics and philosophy, celebrating the beauty of imperfection and the process of rebirth.

 History of Kintsugi: The Wabi-Sabi Aesthetic and the Birth of Kintsugi